metno/lard/migrations/README.md

    that has not been deleted.
 This can cause problems during import, so we need to dump only the data that we are certain is not yet in histkvalobs.

-   1. Check the last timestamp of a timeseries from the last partition of the previous step, for example
+   1. Check the last timestamp of a timeseries in the last partition from the previous step, for example

       ```terminal
       tail -n 1 /mnt/dumps/histkvalobs/from_2024-01-01_to_2026-01-01/data/18700/18700_211_501_0_0.csv